Leyton Sixth Form College: Building programme

 A new gymnasium, fitness suite, locker rooms and ablution areas for Muslims, have seen a large rise in student and staff participation in sport as well as providing facilities for local schools and especially for Muslims, where either males and females can pray Jumu'ah.

-The final stage of the scheme was a spacious extension to the existing Meridian House, and the complete refurbishment of the original college building.
+The final stage of the scheme was an extension to the existing Meridian House, and the complete refurbishment of the original college building.
 The Prime Meridian passes through this, which is Hooke’s 10-foot Mural Quadrant.

-The enlargement now accommodates the Business and Travel departments as well as providing extraordinary new infrastructures for Art and Design.
+The enlargement now accommodates the Business and Travel departments as well as providing new infrastructures for Art and Design.

-The reconstructing building has provided an egregious new library and an extensive drop-in computer centre, named the Hub and rebuilt Maths and science sectors.
+The reconstructing building has provided a new library and a drop-in computer centre, named the Hub and rebuilt Maths and science sectors.

 Honours

 LSC has been one of the few colleges in London to acquire their own operating warrant for the Duke of Edinburgh’s Award project.

 The college has achieved the Investors in People Gold Award, one of the most prestigious honours that is obtained by 1% of United Kingdom’s corporations.

 In April 2013, when Leyton Sixth Form College won the British Colleges Sport’s annual award, it was nominated to be the best college in London for sport.